CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 React heavily relies on a concept called "components".
 Components are like small Lego blocks for designing and developing user interfaces.
 They can be stuck together in different ways to create new UI.

 Let's have a look at an example: the GitHub header.
-What are logical "pieces" of UI?
+What are the logical "pieces" of UI?
 What could be a component?

 ![GitHub header](../assets/components.png)